dtanoglidis/DeepGhostBusters/README.md

 ### Abstract
-Wide-field astronomical surveys are often plagued by the presence of reflected (often known as ``ghosting artifacts'' or, simply, ``ghosts") and scattered-light artifacts.
+Wide-field astronomical surveys are often plagued by the presence of reflected (often known as "ghosting artifacts" or, simply, "ghosts") and scattered-light artifacts.
 The identification and mitigation of these artifacts is crucial for rigorous astronomical analyses.
 However, the identification of ghosts and scattered-light artifacts is challenging given the complex morphology of these features and the large data volume of current and near-future surveys.
 In this work we use images from the Dark Energy Survey to train, validate, and test a Mask R-CNN model to detect and localize ghosts and scattered-light artifacts.